 Pemberton Mill Collapses

-The mill collapsed while 800 millworkers, mostly women and children, were working.
-They were Yankees from Maine and New Hampshire and recent immigrants.
-More than half were Irish immigrants, having arrived during the potato famine, but there were also natives of Scotland, Germany and Switzerland.
+The mill collapsed with 800 millworkers, mostly women and children, working inside.
+They were Yankees from Maine and New Hampshire as well as recent immigrants.
+More than half had come from Ireland during the potato famine, but natives of Scotland, Germany and Switzerland also perished.

-More than 200 people were taken out of the building, the rescuers using ropes to move beams and pillars.
+Rescuers took more than 200 people out of the building using ropes to move beams and pillars.
 The rescuers called out to the trapped workers and gave them water, coffee and encouragement.

 When the sun set, rescuers built bonfires to light their way.
 The fires revealed “faces crushed beyond recognition, open wounds in which the bones showed through a paste of dried blood, brick dust and shredded clothing.”

 Around 10 p.m. two men climbed through a crevice with lanterns to rescue a young woman.
 One of the lamps broke.
 The flames raced across the cotton waste and wood, some of it soaked with oil.
 The Boston Globe reported 14 people were burned to death in front of their loved ones, who could do nothing to help them.